JetBrains/kotlin-web-site/pages/docs/tutorials/spring-boot-restful.md

 ---

 First, you will create an application with the HTTP endpoint that returns a data objects list in the JSON format.
-In the second part of the tutorial, you'll update the application: there will be two enpoints to write and retrive objects, and the database for storing it.
+In the second part of the tutorial, you'll update the application: there will be two endpoints to write and retrieve objects, and the database for storing it.

 To get started, first download and install the latest version of [IntelliJ IDEA](http://www.jetbrains.com/idea/download/index.html).